stdmod/puppet-modules/Parameters_List.md

 ```
 In case of doubt, already established namings and common sense are the rule.

+Resources can be managed in the main class and/or in subclasses.

-When a module has subclasses, current standard de-facto names apply:
+When a module has subclasses current standard de-facto names apply:

 **class::params** - (May) contain modules internal parameters and defaults